-Bussed students are designated to a particular bus route and stop.
-Students are expected to obey the rules listed in the School Bus Policy and Safety document.
-Schools should distribute this document to each parent/guardian at the beginning of the school year.
-Bus privileges may be withdrawn for a fixed period of time or permanently as a result of misbehaviour on the bus.
+St. Jerome School has distributed this document to each parent/guardian at the beginning of the school year.
+Bus privileges may be withdrawn for a fixed period of time or permanently as a result of misbehaviour on the bus at the discretion of the principal or Board office.